3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/unit_01/javaScript/bootstrap-and-a-smarter-way.md

 - or [Pure](http://purecss.io/)-ify
 - or ????????-ify

 ...something that you built earlier in the course.
 If you don't want to overwrite your previous styling, you're welcome to work on a branch.
-Open an issue with a link to your re-styled homework/project/lab [here](https://github.com/ga-dc/bootstrap-ify).
+Post a link to your Bootstrap-ified site on a Github repo to Schoology.

 ### A Smarter Way To Learn Javascript